elek/ozone-notes/content/design/s3_hcfs.md

 ## Proposed solution

+In short:

+ * I propose to always create intermediate directories but hide them from S3G output.
+ * Similar: always create all the keys from S3, both show only the fs-compatible path from `ofs/o3fs`
+ * Second behavior can be adjusted by the config to do an automatic normalization.

 ### S3/HCFS Interoperability

 When somebody creates a new key like `/a/b/c/d`, the same key should be visible from HCFS (`o3fs//` or `o3://`). `/a`, `/a/b` and `/a/b/c` should be visible as directories from HCFS.